tritrics/ahoi-kirby/README.md

-# Aflever API Plugin for Kirby
+# AfleverAPI Plugin for Kirby

 Plugin to use Kirby as content backend for Vue.js or any other webservice.